 Poppy memorial to those who lost their lives in the First World War

-At the 2017 Devon County Show we are staging a tribute to the 11,000 men and women of Devon who lost their lives in the First World War.
+Thanks to the people of Devon, we are staging a moving tribute to the 11,000 men and women from the county who lost their lives in the First World War.

 After the Show the poppies will be carefully stored until Remembrance Weekend (November 11 and 12) when they will be displayed in Exeter Cathedral.